 Here is a list of free online products from Google.
 There are simple efficiency tools, as well as game-changing web applications.
 For the tools you’re using already, make sure you’re taking advantage of all the integrated bells and whistles.

 Google Calendar.
 Google Calendar is a scheduling platform to organize and share events.
 Access your calendar when you’re away from your desk with two-way syncing to your phone or tablet.
 Stay on schedule with reminders, and get notified by email or receive text messages directly to your mobile phone.

 Google Cloud Print.
 Google Cloud Print connects your printers to the web.
 Make your printers available from anywhere, to you and anyone you choose.
-Access Google Cloud Print from your phone, tablet, Chromebook, PC, and any other web-connected device.
+You can Access Google Cloud Print, from your phone, tablet, Chromebook, PC and any other web-connected device.

 Google Voice.
 Google Voice enhances the existing capabilities of your phone for free, regardless of which phone or carrier you have.
 Use a single number that rings you anywhere, get transcribed voicemail messages delivered to your inbox, and make free calls and text messages in the U.S. and Canada.

 Google Webmaster Tools.
 Google Webmaster Tools provides detailed reports about your pages’ visibility on Google search.
 Learn about any problems Google is having indexing your site.
 Identify search queries that drive traffic to your website, as well as any links to your site.
 Add and verify your site, and you’ll start to see information right away.

 Google Analytics.
 Google Analytics lets you measure your customers’ behaviour.
 Track sales and conversions across ads, videos, websites, tablets, and smartphones.
 Understand which parts of your website are performing well, measure the success of your social media programs, and create better-targeted ads.
 Free for users with less than 5 million page views a month.